 In this post, we inform you about which states are using the HiSET (short for High School Equivalency Test) for the purpose of High School equivalency testing.

-The HiSET® exam is one of the three HSE (High School Equivalency) tests in the U.S. besides the GED® exam.
+The HiSET® exam is one of the two High School Equivalency tests in the U.S. besides the GED® exam.
 The TASC exam is no longer available.

-Adult learners who never completed high school can use these exams to get hold of a diploma or certificate (depending on the state) that is recognized and accepted in lieu of a common high school diploma across North America.
+Adult learners who never completed high school can use both exams to get hold of a diploma or certificate (depending on the state) that is recognized and accepted in lieu of a common high school diploma across North America.

-HiSET testing is available both in a paper-and-pencil format and in a computer-formatted version except in the state of New Jersey where all options must be done on a computer.
+HiSET testing is available both in a paper-and-pencil format and in a computer-formatted version except in the states of New Jersey and West Virginia, where only computer-based testing is possible.

-The GED, on the other hand, is only administered on a computer.
-Paper-based GED testing is no longer available except for students that require an accommodation because of medical reasons.
+The GED exam, on the other hand, is only administered on a computer only.
+Paper-based GED testing is no longer available except for students that require accommodation because of medical reasons.

 There are five individual and separately available HiSET subject tests covering the areas of Social Studies, Science, English Reading, English Writing, and Mathematics.
 You can take these subtests (separate modules) one at a time.

-Please note that in states that offer multiple options for HSE testing, not all of these options are available at all testing centers.
+Please note that in states that offer both options for HSE (High School Equivalency) testing, not all of these options are available at all testing centers.
 So please, get well-informed on what options are offered at a test center near you before studying for your high school equivalency exam.

-The following is an overview of all states that offer the HiSET exam for high school equivalency testing including the cost for the full exam in that state.
+The following is an overview of all states that offer the HiSET exam for high school equivalency testing, including the cost for the full exam in that state.
 Please note that when you take the HiSET exam online, additional Virtual Testing Fees may apply!

 - California ($100 – $140)